Seven Minutes in Hell: Plot

 The group decides to play "Seven Minutes in Heaven" and Chanel picks Chad.
 She asks Chad to promise not to sleep with anyone else and be in a monogamous relationship with her and Chad promises.
 Chanel #5 and Roger go next.
 The rest of the group finds Hester, who discovered Sam's body.
 Some sisters accuse Hester of being the killer as she was the first to find her.
 In Chanel's closet, Chanel #5 and Roger are together when Roger is also killed by the Red Devil, which Chanel #5 witnesses.
 The group see Roger's body and claim Chanel #5 as the killer.
-Chad lets everyone know there's two killers.
+Chad lets everyone know there are two killers.
 Chanel claims Pete (Diego Boneta) as the killer as he hasn't been seen yet.
 Chad finds a trap door under one of the Chanel's shelves.
 The group suggests that's how the killer got in.
 Chanel and Zayday go explore it but the Red Devil appears and chases them, with both of them narrowly escaping after Chanel saves Zayday.

 The next day, Grace talks to Detective Chisolm about how the murders all appear related to Kappa, except Coney's.
 While the detective talks about having uniformed officers protecting the house, Wes tells Grace they're leaving, but she refuses, claiming that her sisters need her.
 In the bathroom, Chanel #3 and Chanel #5 make a pact to outlive Chanel.
 Chanel gives the sisters pink nun chucks and declares that they won't lose any more sisters.
 The girls start dancing while the Red Devil watches through the window.